What is short-sightedness?

 Short-sightedness (also known as myopia) is a common eye condition that causes distant objects to appear blurred.
-However, someone with myopia can achieve good vision with prescription glasses, contact lenses or laser surgery.
+Someone with myopia can achieve good vision with prescription glasses, contact lenses or laser surgery.
 Short-sightedness usually first appears in childhood.

 When light enters the eye, it is bent by the cornea (the clear layer on the front of the eye) and the lens.
 If you have normal vision, the light waves are brought into focus right on the retina, the layer at the back of the eye.
 If you are short-sighted, the light waves from distant objects focus in front of, rather than on, the retina.

-Short-sightedness usually appears around ages 6 to 8 and often gets worse for a few years.
-It can also develop later – even in early adulthood.
-It is becoming more common over time.
+Short-sightedness usually appears in the pre-teen years and often gets worse for a few years.
+It can also develop later — even in early adulthood.
+It is becoming more common.

 Myopia has been linked to spending many hours doing activities such as reading, schoolwork or using a computer, while spending less time outdoors.

-You can also inherit a tendency to have short-sightedness from your parents.
+You can also inherit short-sightedness from your parents.

 How can I tell if I'm short-sighted?